 If you have marked the publishing dates of your blog and social media posts, you will know when they’ve gotten old.
 You can spruce them up with some fresh information, and update the SEO, to turn them into posts that are ‘good as new.’
 This goes to show, practicality and efficiency are some definite benefits of creating your own content calendar.

 8. Learn How to Post at the Best Time Every Time

 When you’re rushing to throw together a post, you probably just want to get it out there as soon as possible; the faster the better, right?
 Actually, there are certain times that people are the most active on social media like Facebook, LinkedIn, Instagram, and Twitter.
 Post during these busy times, and you’ll get more views – it couldn’t be simpler.
 So, when should you post what, and where?
 Learn to create a content calendar for social media, so you can keep track.

-The top time to post on Facebook looks to be anywhere between 12 p.m. and 4 p.m. (though this can vary somewhat).
-On the other hand, generally the best times to post on Twitter are Wednesday and Friday, and 8-9 a.m. and 1-3 p.m.
+The best time to post on Facebook looks to be anywhere between 12 p.m. and 4 p.m. (though this can vary somewhat).
+On the other hand, generally, the best times to post on Twitter are Wednesday and Friday, at 8-9 a.m. and 1-3 p.m.